 In December 2010 Philip Laffer handed the winemaking reins of Jacob’s Creek to Bernard Hickin.
-But Laffer, now 70, retains a globe-travelling role with Jacob’s Creek’s French owners, Pernod-Ricard, giving valuable advice to the company’s winemaking enterprises in Australia, New Zealand, Argentina, Spain and France.
+But Laffer, now 70, retains a globe-travelling role with Jacob’s Creek’s French owner, Pernod-Ricard, giving valuable advice to the company’s winemaking enterprises in Australia, New Zealand, Argentina, Spain and France.

 Laffer’s career began in 1956 with the decision, at age 16, to become a winemaker.
 He studied agricultural science then oenology between 1957 and 1962 and in January 1963 began working for Lindemans, one of only two publicly listed wine companies at the time (the other was Penfolds).